Christopher Lydon's Portable Web Studio for Blogradio Productions

 The Sony Minidisc has proved susceptible to AM radio interference.
 We decided to get the expensive HHB MDP-500 Portadisc recorder (despite lack of LP mode) for the campaign trips to Iowa and New Hampshire.
 This unit can use balanced XLR microphones.
 Jay Allison recommended the BeyerDynamic M-58 as the best omnidirectional handheld, so we will get one for field use.

-On the digital audio workstation (DAW) front Chris has been very happy with SoundForge editing for his interviews, but we now need to edit in a music bed to create full-length shows and we will be learning ProTools.
 We have an MBox with ProTools LE, and will probably acquire a Digi 002 Rack "Studio-in-a-box" (plus the DigiPack carrying case that holds the Digi 002 Rack and a laptop computer).
 The Digi 002 Rack uses high-speed Firewire for multitrack inputs to the laptop instead of USB (like the MBox and our Tascam US-122).

 The Tascam US-122 audio/digital interface has worked like a charm.
 We use it in two configurations.
 In the studio, the Behringer mixer feeds the US-122 line inputs (1/4" phone plugs).
 The US-122 line output (stereo RCA to ministereo plug) goes to a Minidisc recorder for a backup, and the USB connection sends digital audio to the laptop.